Sorry, you need to enable JavaScript to visit this website.

 Perhaps the most important difference between 401(k) plans and 403(b) plans is who is allowed to use them.
 As mentioned, 401(k) plans are provided by for-profit companies.
 If you work in a corporate job, you likely have access to a 401(k) plan.

-403(b) plans, on the other hand, are available to employees of public schools, churches, and organizations classified as tax-exempt under IRC 501(c)(3).
+403(b) plans, on the other hand, are only available to public schools, churches, and organizations classified as tax-exempt under IRC 501(c)(3).

 403(b) plans have a far more limited number of investment options.
 Per federal law, 403(b) accounts can only invest in annuities and mutual funds.

-If you’re an employee of a 403(b) and have worked there for at least 15 years, you can make a catch-up contribution each year that’s the lesser of:
+For 403(b) plans, there’s a unique 15-year service catch-up rule.2 If you’re an employee of an employer offering a 403(b) plan and have worked there for at least 15 years, you can make a catch-up contribution each year that’s the lesser of:

 • $3,000